enzo-prism/Family-First-Smile-Care/replit.md

 - **January 31, 2025**: Implemented page-specific SEO with React Helmet - unique title tags and meta descriptions for all pages, plus updated OpenGraph image
 - **January 31, 2025**: Added sophisticated scroll animations using Framer Motion with GPU acceleration - includes fade-in, slide, scale, and stagger effects for enhanced user experience
 - **January 31, 2025**: Extended scroll animations to About page with animated statistics, mission cards, office tour video, and photo galleries using optimized motion variants
+- **January 31, 2025**: Fixed spacing consistency across all pages by implementing proper hero sections with py-20 lg:py-32 padding - now all pages have consistent spacing from navigation menu

 ## System Architecture